 Sailing BoatsBlue Water CruisersContessaModel 32

 ALL VIEWINGS ARE CURRENTLY STRICTLY BY APPOINTMENT ONLY The Contessa 32 is a well-proven and enduring design, considered to be the benchmark yacht at their time and now enjoying true classic yacht status.
 Although popular for one-design and club racing, they are easy to handle and fun to sail, with many being used for short-handed long-distance cruising.
-'Scintilla II' is a very good example has been fitted with a modern engine and electric windlass, but is otherwise unusually original and unmodified, offering a great opportunity for a Contessa enthusiast!
+While 'Scintilla II' is a very good example having been fitted with a modern engine and electric windlass, her mast and standing rigging are due for replacement, which is reflected in the asking price.
+Otherwise she is unusually original and unmodified, offering a great opportunity for a Contessa enthusiast!
 She is only for sale after 35 years of love and careful maintenance in her current ownership due to their need to retire from sailing.
 Viewing by appointment only at our Essex office - Click here to reveal phone number -

 The standard Contessa 32 accommodation offers up to six berths in two cabins and is fitted out to a good standard with traditional teak joinery.
 Forecabin with a V-berth with infill to form a double berth, stowage beneath and an opening hatch to the foredeck.
 Full width heads compartment with marine toilet, washbasin and storage, with a wet locker opposite.
 Saloon consisting of a dinette to port which can convert to offer a double berth, settee berth opposite and useful stowage beneath berths and in lockers.
 Chart table aft to starboard with navigation instruments, chart stowage and electrical distribution panel, and a quarter berth behind.
 Galley equipped with a gimballed 2-burner gas cooker with grill and oven, stainless steel sink and further storage in cupboards and drawers.
 Pressurised cold water system throughout.
 Beige vinyl upholstery with complimenting curtains.